raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Client configuration
 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.

-Install Raspbian Lite (or Raspbian with PIXEL) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).
+Install Raspbian Lite (or Raspbian with Raspberry Pi Desktop) on the SD card in the normal way [See here](../../../installation/installing-images/README.md).

 ### Program USB Boot Mode
 First, prepare the `/boot` directory with the latest boot files: